audomsak/ocp-dev-workshop/document/deployment-on-openshift/database-deployment.md

    ![Enter database details](images/deploy-08.png)

-10. Wait until the **todo-db** node is surround with blue ring then click on the node.
+10. Wait until the **todo-db** node is surrounded with blue ring then click on the node.
 A panel will show up on the right side, click on the **Resources** tab to see Pods and Services.
 Then click on the Pod name.

     ![Resources](images/deploy-09.png)